Mahdia: Islamic era

 Muslim Mahdia was founded by the Fatimids under the Caliph Abdallah al-Mahdi and made the capital of Ifriqiya.
 As the then-newly-created Fatimid Caliphate was a Shi'a regime supported by a Berber Kutama military, the caliph may have been motivated to move his capital here so as to put some distance between his power base and the predominantly Sunni city of Kairouan (the traditional capital of Ifriqiya up to that point).
 Construction began in 916 and the new city was officially inaugurated on 20 February 921, although some construction continued afterward.
 In addition to its heavy fortified walls, the city included the Fatimid palaces, an artificial harbor, and a congregational mosque (the Great Mosque of Mahdia).
 Most of the Fatimid city has not survived to the present day.
 The mosque, however, is one of the most well-preserved Fatimid monuments in the Maghreb, although it has been extensively damaged over time and was in large part reconstructed by archeologists in the 1960s.
 Fragments of mosaic pavements from the palaces have also been discovered from modern excavations.

+The Zirid dynasty, which succeeded the Fatimids in the Maghreb, moved their capital here in 1057.
 In 1087, the town was attacked by raiding ships from Genoa and Pisa who burned the Muslim fleet in the harbor.
 The attack played a critical role in Christians' seizure of control of the Western Mediterranean, which allowed the First Crusade to be supplied by sea.
-The Zirid dynasty, which succeeded the Fatimids in the Maghreb, moved their capital here in 1057.
 Their rule was brought to an end by the Norman conquest of the city in 1148.
 In 1160 the city came under Almohad rule.